jdrudolph/photon/docs/calculate_scores.md

 3. Now we can finally map the data to the network.
 And browse the network and the data simultaneously.

     **Network => Merge with matrix => Annotate => Annotate nodes**: Match `Node` with `ENSP` and copy all main columns.
-Copied main value should be kept separate.
+In order to not collapes the peptide-level information of the data to the protein-level network, we set 'Combine copied main values' to `keep separate`.

 ## Perform the analysis and visualize the results